Latest information from the College.

 The Lead Tutor for Youth Ministry, Alice Smith is your key contact point for any queries not covered elsewhere in this guide.

 I’m a full-time undergraduate student.
 What will my afternoon programme look like?

 A timetabled programme of online input is provided on a centre specific basis.
 Centre Directors (in liaison with the Lead Undergraduate Tutor) decide which (if any) sessions of the Leadership for Healthy Churches programme undergraduate students can join ordinands for.
 Otherwise, the timetable(s) reflect a mixed but mandatory diet of:

 - Formation Group time

-- Reading and/or study skills seminars
+- Reading and/or study skills seminar

 - Independent study.

-In addition, Formation Group Tutors (as in the usual course of business) will arrange one-to-one tutorials with their students.
+In addition, Formation Group Tutors (as in the usual course of business) arrange one-to-one tutorials with their students.

 In Centres that are offering reading and/or study skills seminars as part of their undergraduate afternoon programme, these seminars will be recorded so that students from other centres can access them should they want to.

 What if I’m a part-time undergraduate?